-TV Access for People with Visual Impairments: Described Video and Audio Description
+TV Access for People who are Blind or Partially-Sighted : Described Video and Audio Description

 Audio description and described video make TV programs accessible for people who are blind or who have visual impairments:

 - Audio description (AD) relies on a program host or announcer to provide a voice-over by reading aloud or describing key elements of programming, such as text and graphics that appear on the screen.
 It is often used for information based programming, including newscasts, weather reports, sports scores, and financial data.
 Most broadcasters are required to provide audio description.

 - Described video (DV), or video description, is a narrated description of a program's main visual elements, such as settings, costumes, and body language.
 The description is added during pauses in dialogue, and enables people to form a mental picture of what is happening in the program.
 Described video typically uses a separate audio track.